SAP-samples/teched2022-XP280/exercises/ex3/README.md

-# Create target subaccounts for transport
+# Part 1: Create target subaccounts for transport

 1. Go to the BTP Cockpit of your SAP BTP Trial global account to the tab 'Account Explorer'.
 2. You should see (at least) one subaccount called 'trial', which was created when your Trial global account was set up.